Ranjanas03/Zerodha-Clone/README.md

 ### **Frontend**
 - React.js (with Hooks) ⚛️
-- Tailwind CSS for Styling 🎨
+- Boorstrap for Styling 🎨
 - Chart.js for Graphs 📊

 ### **Backend**